ilarsf/aarc_lts/for-learners/learning-journey/session-4.md

             <div class="info-box tip">
                 <h4>Preparation Tip</h4>
-                <p>Come prepared with any questions about club membership, equipment, or continued coaching as this is your final formal Learn to Scull session.</p>
+                <p>Come prepared with any questions about club membership, equipment, or continued rowing as this is your final formal Learn to Scull session.</p>
             </div>
         </div>
     </div>